Configuring an SMTP Security Policy

 In the SPF fieldset:

-- Check Require SPF pass.
+- Select Require SPF pass.

 Using the API

 Set require_spf to true.
-Optionally set allowed_spf_domains to a
+Optionally, set allowed_spf_domains to a

 comma-separated list of domains: